Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 I was pulled up by them and then kicked down again, but eventually, we were not pulled away by police.

-> The difference in information is reflected in the geographical transportation, the people, and also in the policy system.
+> The difference in information is reflected in the geographical transportation, the way to handle people, and also in the policy system.

 > You can think of a temporary residence permit as a green covid code in those days.
 You needed a temporary residence permit if you wanted to work and live in the area for a long time without a local hukou.
 Without a temporary residence permit, one could be fined or even deported.